 All 75 of our guests left with full tummies!
-Talking about guests, what an honor it was to have Grammy & Papa at the shower!!
+Talking about guests, what an honor it was to have Grammy & Papa at our Aloha Themed Wedding Shower!!
 I’ve known this wonderful couple since I was a little girl and I love them to pieces!
 We always say that if you look up “class and style” in the dictionary, you’d see their picture.
 When I grow up I hope to be as full of grace as my sweet dear friend Norma!

 And what fun is a party without a photo booth?
 I dare say this crazy engaged couple had fun with it!
 I wish now that I had all the phone pics that their friends were taking throughout the party!
 Need I say, it was a hit!I even managed to get in a pic with Alyssa & Orbie!

 If you’re interested in making your own Frosted Sugar Cookies, check out my post HERE!
 And just to tease you a bit more, here’s a few more pictures of the Aloha Themed Cookies!We’re not perfect at this by any means, but making and decorating cookies is SO MUCH FUN!!
 Above shows a little of the step by step process.
 The frosting is made in two consistencies, piping and flood.
 You start by piping the outline, then use the thinner flood frosting to fill it in.
 Once the frosting sets, you can do your decorating.